pvasek/kudu-wiki/WebJobs-API.md

     PUT /api/triggeredwebjobs/{job name}

-    Use "Content-Type: application/zip" for zip otherwise it's treated as a regular script file.
+Use `Content-Type: application/zip` for zip otherwise it's treated as a regular script file.

-	The file name should be in the Content-Dispostion header, example:
+The file name should be in the `Content-Dispostion` header, example:

     Content-Disposition: attachement; filename=run.cmd